Vynnukh/Basic-Full-Stack/README.md

 2nd Commit - refactored some of the code and started with the update function

 3rd Commit - Forgot to save README!

+4th Commit - added some CSS, began creating a profile page to house various functions, started a logout function, and I'm reasonably certain that I've fixed the login function (hopefully it stays fixed this time)